Alvaromah/Firetorch/README.md

 # Firetorch
-An open-source package tools to train and evaluate machine learning models
+Firetorch is an open-source package that gives you the tools to train and evaluate machine learning models.
+It's well-suited for complex model architectures like deep neural networks or convolutional networks.
+This library is designed for ease of use and encourages best practices by leveraging pytorch.